johng148/Space-Z-Group/README.md

 To create the game we are using TADS (Text Adventure Development System) as an engine. https://www.tads.org/

+**Repository Structure:**

+The root directory includes the project documentation: Architecture, Design, Problem Statement, Requirements, Test Report and User Stories, which can be also be accessed through the Group webpage: CS371 Group Project  https://johng148.github.io/Space-Z-Group/

+SPACE Z THE GAME directory: includes the actual source game files with all of the linked libraries and the game art that was incorporated.
+->GameArt directory: contains the game art library, as well as a directory with game art.
+-->asciiArt directory: contains the jpg art files used in the game.
+->Graphics directory: contains game architecture diagrams as well a cheater's guide to the game map.
+->HPBanner directory: contains the hit points banner library source code.
+-->hpgraphics directory: contains the graphics used in the hit points banner.
+->NPCs directory: contains the source code for all of the NPCs included in the game.
+->Rooms directory: contains the source code for the rooms that make up the space station.
+->Zombies directory: contains the zombie class ->compass directory: contains the compass rose library source code (third party extension).
+-->compassres directory: contains the graphics used in the compass banner.
+-->doc directory: contains documentation for the third party extension.
+-->en_us directory: contains another source file for the compass banner extension.
+->hints directory: contains the hints source file.
+->obj directory: directory automatically created by the TADS engine that contains the compiled object game files.
+->CompletedGame directory: contains the playable Windows exectuable and the zip files that can be downlodaded for other systems.

+**How to Build and Play Game:**

+The game is directly playable on a Windows computer by downloading the executable: https://github.com/johng148/Space-Z-Group/blob/master/The%20Game/Space%20Z%20Group.exe

+For MAC users, the player has to download and install the appropriate interpreter for their system: https://www.tads.org/tads3.htm# (either QTads or CocoaTADS).
+For Unix/Linux users, the player has to download and install either QTads or FrobTads.
+FrobTads is a console text-only interpreter: https://www.tads.org/tads3.htm#.
+For support in downloading and installing the QTads interpreter refer to https://realnc.github.io/qtads/old_index.html#Download.
+Once QTads (or CocoaTADS) has been installed, the player can download the zipped game file from: https://github.com/johng148/Space-Z-Group/blob/master/The%20Game/Space%20Z%20Group.zip.

 **Current Progress:**

+**Final Implementation (12/13/2020)**

+This current version of the game is a fully functional game that can be won, and can also be lost through combat with zombies (the zombies damage the player's health).
+There are several NPCs throughout the game that the player can interact with, and one provides a useful object.
+The player can encounter the zombies after they get to a certain level by discovering and picking up the Security key; the zombies won't appear until that time.
+As in the prior demos, game art now appears when a player looks at an object, and their health is always displayed in the hit points banner.

 **Demo 4 (12/6/2020)**